 CMC delivers twice weekly webinars via Zoom so you (perhaps with colleagues) can receive a standard training in your office or anywhere on your portable device.
-Click here for the webinar schedule.
+Weekly webinars take place on Tuesdays at 09.30 and Thursdays at 13.00.
 Ask your IT administrator to permit the use of Zoom if not already in place.

 5. Online e-Learning